UpLib/Liberland/settlement/constructions.md

 We can imagine building structures hard to destroy.

-Parts of the structure, eg in concrete, could be build on a rear base
+Parts of the structure, eg big hollow concrete blocks, could be build on a rear base, and brought to Liberland.
+Then, filled with sand and/or concrete made on site.

 There seems also to be a lot of sand on Liberty Island and on the beaches.
 Maybe this sand is usable to make concrete ?